UNSW-CEEM/energy-sharing/README.md

 This will create a folder 'dist' in the Flask section, with an executable called 'run-dev'.
 Run it and we're up, up and away!

+Copy the generated relevant files into the 'app/model' folder in Electron.

 ## Electron

 Electron packaging can be done manually with instructions from the official electron documentation.